nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command will require two flags:
 * `m/`: This flag is to be followed immediately by the module code of the module which is associated with the link.
-* `l/`: This flag is to be followed immediately by the link url.
+* `l/`: This flag is to be followed immediately by the link URL.

 Format: `add link m/MODULE_CODE l/LINK_URL`
 * The given module code should be that of an existing module in Plannit.